psharma15/CLEAR/readme.md

 </p>

 ## Occupancy Counting
 While generated image can provide correct number estimate for upto 2 objects, greater than that, the linear problem model is not valid.
 So we're using an intelligent neural network based approach, that is able to detect upto 5 object with high accuracy of 93% as shown in the following image.
 Following figure shows confusion table with true vs predicted number of occupants.
+Python's Pytorch library is used to achieve the results.

 <p align="center">
   <img width="400" src="./Figure/AI_OccCount_result1.png">